wrs-sim/wrs-sim.github.io/src/setup_env.rst

 Simulation results are obtained via network communication, and participants control their robots on their own computers.
 The organizer-provided computer functions as the server, while the competitor-provided computer functions as the client.
 The robots are simulated on the organizer-provided computer and connected to the competitor-provided computer via a network.
 This relationship is similar to how a real mobile robot connects to a host computer via a network.
 If competitor wishs to use their own robots or features in the competition, they must submit their robot model and program to the organizer, who will then import them on the competition simulation computer.

-**Do not use Wi-Fi communication while running a simulation.
+**DO NOT use Wi-Fi communication while running a simulation.
 Using Wi-Fi communication will slow down the Choreonoid simulation.**

  * `Tutorial video: Network Setup <https://www.youtube.com/watch?v=xuybtku4VAU>`_
  * `Tutorial video: Maneuvering the robot via ROS2 <https://www.youtube.com/watch?v=8PlOL2M9Hno>`_